pydy/pydy/docs/examples/explorer1_anomaly.rst

     fr, frstar = kane.kanes_equations(bodies, torques)

-Reaction forces, rhs_list are used to substitute for the accelerations which will be calculated numerically later
+Reaction forces, rhs_list are used to substitute for the accelerations :math:`\ddot{q}` which will be calculated numerically later.

 .. jupyter-execute::